Tanz0rz/haxe-fmod/docs/guides/fmod-manager.md

 FmodManager.SetGlobalParameterWithLabel(FmodParameters.Weather, "Rain");
 ```

 A parameter local to one event is set on that event.
-The song takes `SetSongParameter`, and a sound from `PlayEvent` takes `setParameter` on its handle.
+The song takes `SetSongParameter`, and an event from `PlayEvent` takes `setParameter` on its handle.
 FMOD reports a value of 0 for a name it does not know.

 ## Snapshots